-The Special Education Plan was updated by Student Services staff to reflect any changes for the 2023-2024 School Year.
-The draft copy was presented to SSMT for their input and final copies will be made available to all stakeholders as per past practice.
+The Special Education Plan was updated by Student Services staff to reflect any changes for the 2025-2026 School Year.
+The draft copy was presented to SSMT for their input and final copies will be made available to all partners as per past practice.